backstage/backstage/REVIEWING.md

 ### Behavioral Changes

-These are changes where the behavior of the code changes, but the public API remains the same.
+These are changes where the behavior of the code changes, but the public API is unchanged or doesn't have any breaking changes.
 They can be anything from tiny tweaks, like adding a bit of padding to a visual element, to a complete redesign and refactor of an entire plugin.

 It's hard to set up exact rules for when a behavioral change is breaking or not.
 In some cases it's obvious, for example if you remove important functionality of a system, while in other cases it can be very hard to tell.
 In the end what's important is whether a significant number of users of the package will be negatively impacted by the change.
 One question that you can ask yourself here is "is it likely that there are users that don't want the new behavior, or will need to change their code to adapt to the new behavior?"
 If the answer is yes, then it's likely a breaking change.
 You do also want to keep [xkcd.com/1172](https://xkcd.com/1172/) in mind though.